-To all, I would impart the gift of appreciation, that they would be able to claim a quiet moment this morning, and every morning, to say thanks:• for the dawn of a new day with its new challenges;
+To all, I would impart the gift of appreciation, that they would be able to claim a quiet moment this morning, and every morning, to say thanks:

 To the journalists who come to work at The Sun News each day filled with a desire to share information that our readers need to understand their communities and live their lives, I would impart the gifts of curiosity, critical thinking and time management.
 The educated use of those tools will help them navigate the always complicated task of gathering information and sharing it in a way that enlightens readers and viewers, made even more challenging in an era in which they must also keep up with technology that evolves almost by the minute.